mjdevaccount/llm-extraction-patterns/README.md

 3. Read the IEV explanation in `docs/PATTERNS_OVERVIEW.md` (20 min)
 4. Modify the prompt in `patterns/iev/prompts.py` (10 min)
 5. Write a test for your scenario (15 min)
+6. Move to Evaluator-Optimizer when ready

-Once you've mastered IEV, move to Evaluator-Optimizer (same process).
+Once you've mastered IEV, the others follow naturally—they're all variations on the same feedback loop.

 ## Contributing & Extending